Tiptoes has a Facebook Fan page . This is where comments, discussions and sharing happens - please visit!

 "Great kids book and entertaining for the adult reading as well.
 My son loved this book.
 The continuing theme was one more chapter, one more chapter every night at bedtime.
 The story line is clever and entertaining.
 I also enjoyed the adult social commentary subtly running through the story, especially the last third.
 The illustrations are beautiful.
 Reg Down's books have been part of our lives for about the past four years.
 We purchase each new book as soon as it is released."
 Amazon Review

-"Hilarious reading for 6 and 8 year olds: My children loved having this book read to me.
+"Hilarious reading for 6 and 8 year olds: My children loved having this book read by me.
 It started out as a book for my 6 year old, but my 8 year old could not resist coming and sitting in my lap as well.
 The book is really funny, with the kids both laughing frequently.
 The book is also extremely well written.
 The vocabulary in the book is fantastic and the story flows beautifully."
 Amazon Review

 "... on a whim and want everyone to know how great these stories are.
 I read this book with my children this summer after buying the book on a whim and want everyone to know how great these stories are.
 We have enjoyed books by Reg Down many times, and this one has taken first place.
 Jayne is strong and flawed and funny and ridiculous.
 My 10 year old and 6 year old children love the book as does their 63 year old grandmother.
 Charming, charming tales."
 Amazon review